tsgates/arch-wiki-markdown/wiki/Nano.md

 either command-line arguments, or configuration commands within the file ~/.nanorc.
- A sample configuration file is installed upon program installation and is located at /etc/nanorc.The file ~/.nanorc must be first created by the user:
+ A sample configuration file is installed upon program installation and is located at /etc/nanorc.
+To customize your nano configuration, first create a local copy at ~/.nanorc:

-    $ cd ~
-    $ touch .nanorc

-or

     $ cp /etc/nanorc ~/.nanorc

-Proceed to establish the nano console environment by setting and/or unsetting commands within .nanorc file.
+Proceed to establish the nano console environment by setting and/or unsetting commands within ~/.nanorc file.

 Tip:NANORC details the complete list configuration commands available for nano.